 Wikipedia is the world’s largest online and user-generated encyclopaedia.
 Knowledge is power, and Wikipedia has the potential to colour our view of the world.
 But there is great imbalance between men and women on the website, like in society at large.

+#WikiGap is an event that gathers people around the world to add more content to Wikipedia about women figures, experts and role models in various fields.
 Together, we want to bring about a more gender-equal internet – and a more gender-equal world.

 *The Creative Commons licence ‘Attribution-ShareAlike’ means that you are free to share (copy and redistribute the material in any medium or format) and adapt (remix, transform, and build upon the material).
 However, you must give appropriate credit, provide a link to the licence, and indicate if changes were made.
 If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
 Read more at CC BY – SA 4.0.

 Not a part of an organisation, but still want to close the gender gap on Wikipedia?